wp-plugins/envoke-supersized/readme.txt

 Let us know.
 You can contact us through our website [Envoke Design](http://envokedesign.com/ "Web Design Portland") or create an issue using our [Issue Tracker](https://bitbucket.org/envokedesign/envoke-supersized/issues)

+= All my slides are not loading, what gives? =

+The plugin currently limits the number of slides that will load on any given page to 50.
+For most people, this is more than plenty, but if you need to increase this, there is a filter available for this purpose - 'enss-max-images'.
+For example, to increase the number of images to 75, you could add the following line to your functions.php file:
+`add_filter( 'enss-max-images', function( $number ) { return 75; });`

 == Screenshots ==

 1. Example of the Envoke-Supersized plugin in action on our own website.

 == Changelog ==

+= 2.0.3 =
+* Fixes display issues related to themes targeting all ul elements on a page with default margin and padding.

 = 2.0.2 =
 Version 2.0.2 fixes missing translations and a few bugfixes.